Safety Center

 • Wait for the fire to cool

-• Ashes can remain hot for up to 2-to-3 days
+• Ashes can remain hot for up to 2 to 3 days

 • Only dispose of in a metal can specifically for ashes